lennyerik/pyhtmltopdf/README.md

 ))
 ```

-If you already have a chromium browser installed, you can add `executablePath` to the `launchOptions` like so:
+If you already have a chromium browser installed, you can add `executable_path` to the `launch_options` like so:

 ```python
 from_file(